Welcome, Amplify Math families!

 What is Amplify Math?

-Amplify Math is a core math curriculum built for Grades 6, 7, 8, and Algebra 1.
-It includes a full suite of products for teachers and students that includes lesson plans, instructional materials, practice, assessments, and support to meet all learners’ needs.
-Amplify Math is built upon the highly rated curriculum, Illustrative Mathematics’® IM K–12 Math™, which was heavily researched and field tested and has earned an all-green score on EdReports, the nationally recognized non-profit curriculum evaluation organization.
+Amplify Math is a core math curriculum built for grades 6, 7, 8, and Algebra 1.
+It features a full suite of products for teachers and students that includes lesson plans, instructional materials, practice, assessments, and support to meet all learners’ needs.
+Amplify Math is built upon the highly rated curriculum, Illustrative Mathematics’® IM K–12 Math™, which was heavily researched and field-tested and has earned an all-green score on EdReports, the nationally recognized non-profit curriculum evaluation organization.

 Amplify Math helps students learn math in a way that is engaging and relevant to the world around them using student-centered instruction, which has been proven to increase students’ motivation, engagement, and enjoyment of math.
 Students using the program are active participants in their learning, solving problems while working with their classmates.